osandadeshan/markdown-quiz-generator/README.md

 ### Generating quizzes
-The application will generate all the **.md** (Markdown) files that are inside the folder `./markdown-quiz-files/**`, note that in the folder there is already a quiz (sample-quiz.md).
+The application will generate all the **.md** (Markdown) files that are inside the folder `./markdown-quiz-files/**`.
+Note that this folder already has a default quiz (sample-quiz.md).

-You can add as many as you want, all will be generated in separate files.
+You can add as many as Markdown files you want, and each of them will be generated separate quizzes.

 To generate quizzes, there are two batch files,
 1. `quiz-generator-local.bat` \